-If you’re getting placed into matchmaking games in CS:GO that feel laggy to you or are giving you high ping, it might be worth setting up a command to limit the max ping of servers you’ll join.
-The mm_dedicated_search_maxping command will only search for matchmaking servers with latencies lower than you specify.
+If you’re getting placed into matchmaking games in CS2 or CS:GO that feel laggy to you or are giving you high ping, it might be worth setting up a command to limit the max ping of servers you’ll join.
+The mm_dedicated_search_maxping command will only search for matchmaking servers with latencies lower than the value you set.

 The syntax for the max matchmaking ping command is as follows: